 Worst Case: The offense cant score enough points and the Mocs finish in the middle of the SoCon standings.

-Best Case: The Mocs live up to their preseason billing and win the conference and maybe a playoff game or two.
+Best Case: The Mocs offense improves and the defense is suffocating and they win the conference and maybe a playoff game or two.

 Jamie is a proud 2002 graduate of James Madison University.
 He’s witnessed the growth of the program from no one in the stands in 1998, to the hiring of Mickey Matthews, to the 2004 National Championship, to the 2008 team, to the struggles in the early 2010s, and finally the rebuild under Mike Houston.
 He also allegedly really enjoys Washington, DC-based Stanley Cup winners.